Jan961/2095736w/Minutes, log and notes/references.md

 <p class="to_use"> UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction
 </p>

-<p class="to_use">UMAP does not preserve global structure any better than t-SNE when using the same initialization - nature
+<p class="not_fully_read">UMAP does not preserve global structure any better than t-SNE when using the same initialization - nature
 </p>